 Securing an interview is a BIG step closer to clinching your next role.
 It is now time to get prepared, ensuring you leave a positive and lasting impression on the recruiter, and achieve the best possible outcome.
-We would recommend the following preparation.

 COMPANY RESEARCH

 A solid understand of the company, who are the directors? what type of people do they employ? what is the culture? look at testimonials, business objectives/strategy and current news articles.
 This information is easily accessible via the company website and a range of social media platforms.